AnnNguyen04/Camera-Roll-Dump-/README.md

-# Three Things You Should do in Japan
+# Things You Should do in Japan

 ## Visit the Anime District, Akihabara
 ![The anime district had so many figurine stores](https://raw.githubusercontent.com/AnnNguyen04/Camera-Roll-Dump-/main/anime%20district%20japan.jpeg)